crate/cratedb-guide/docs/connect/elixir/index.md

 IO.inspect(result)
 ```

-:::{rubric} CrateDB Cloud
+:::{rubric} SSL connection
 :::

-For connecting to CrateDB Cloud, adjust the `ssl: true` parameter,
+Adjust the `ssl: true` parameter,
 and replace hostname, username, and password with values matching your
 environment.

+Also use this variant to connect to CrateDB Cloud.
 ```elixir
 options = [
   hostname: "testcluster.cratedb.net",